 Stephen Inglis puts a lot of human heart into his music.
-He plays virtuoso guitar, both acoustic and electric-but he never plays at a hundred miles an hour just to show off.
-And he does not jack up his sound to a hundred decibels just because he can.
+He plays virtuoso guitar, both acoustic and electric, but he never plays at a hundred miles an hour just to show off.
+He doesn't jack up his sound to a hundred decibels just because he can.
 Stephen is a singer-songwriter, and he believes in the wonderful definition of "song" by Yip Harburg, who wrote the lyrics to "Somewhere Over The Rainbow."
 Words make you think a thought.
 Music makes you feel a feeling.
 A song lets you feel a thought.
-Track by track on Learning You By Heart, Stephen lets you feel his thoughts about life and love.
+Track by track on "Learning You By Heart", Stephen lets you feel his thoughts about life and love.
 In the title song, love starts early and lasts a lifetime.

 Back when we were kids,

-Hanging out in school
+Hanging out in school,

 No one ever called me clever,

-I just played the fool
+I just played the fool,

-But when you smiled I paid attention
+But when you smiled I paid attention,

-I remember from the start
+I remember from the start,

-Didn't know what I was doing
+Didn't know what I was doing,

 But I was learning you by heart

 In other tracks, the music of life plays differently.
-At the weekend party in "Maria Luisa," it's the soundtrack to a one-night stand-
+At the weekend party in "Maria Luisa," it's the soundtrack to a one night stand;

-Swingin hips, laughin lips,

-Check out every man

-He's got thirty seconds,

-Catch me if you can

-Forget your thirty seconds,

-Can I slow her down?

-Next thing, we're dancin,

-Like there's no one else around

-Her and me, Slow dancin Horizontally
+Swingin hips, laughin lips, Check out every man, He's got thirty seconds, Catch me if you can, Forget your thirty seconds, Can I slow her down?
+Next thing, we're dancin, Like there's no one else around Her and me, Slow dancin Horizontally

 In the music life, the road has all kinds of twists and turns.
-For Stephen, it began where he was born-in Hawai'i,where just by being alive you can breathe in music.
+For Stephen, it began with his upbringing in Hawai'i, where just by being alive you can breathe in music.
 At five, he played in a piano recital in a Honolulu concert hall.
 He sang in a boys' choir, harmonizing his heart out among all the other little trebles.

-Then his older brother turned him on to classic rock-Hendrix, The Doors, The Dead, on and on ...
-And from that moment, the guitar was it.
-Electric, but acoustic too.
-And Hawaiian slack key, which he devoted years to learning-from the best, from the heart.
-In his twenties he took off for the West Coast, and out of his time in the Bay Area came his first two albums of singer-songwriter originals, Fringes of the Highway and Driftwood.
-His instrumental "Redwood Slack Key," was featured on the Grammy-nominated album Hawaiian Slack Key Kings Volume 2.
+His older brother turned him on to classic rock-Hendrix, The Doors, The Dead, on and on.
+At age twenty-two, Stephen played with legendary Grateful Dead drummer, Bill Kreutzmann, in the group "House Of Spirits", from that moment on, the guitar was it, both acoustic and electric.
+He devoted years learning Hawaiian Slack Key guitar from the best.

+In his twenties he took off for the Bay Area where he released his first two albums, both singer-songwriter originals, "Fringes of the Highway" and "Driftwood".
+His instrumental "Redwood Slack Key," was featured on the Grammy nominated album Hawaiian Slack Key Kings Volume 2.

-His slack key playing had grown to be good enough in technique and understanding of tradition for him to tour with the masters-and to record with one of the alltime great Hawaiian guitarists and composers, Dennis Kamakahi.
-In 2012, their duet album Waimaka Helelei won a Na Hoku Hanohano Award, the Hawaiian version of the Grammy.
+His slack key playing had grown to be good enough in technique and understanding of tradition for him to tour with the masters.
+He went on to record with one of the all time great Hawaiian guitarists and composers, Dennis Kamakahi.
+In 2012, their duet album "Waimaka Helelei "won a Na Hoku Hanohano

+Award, the Hawaiian version of the Grammy.
 The album is on permanent display in the Smithsonian Institution in Washington, DC.

-That is testament to Stephen's respectful understanding of tradition.
+Serving as a testament to Stephen's respectful understanding of tradition.

 At the same time he is an innovator, willing to take creative risks.
-On Slacking With Dylan, he put slack key together with classic rock.
+On "Slacking With Dylan", he put slack key together with classic rock.
 It worked.
 The album won a Hawai'i Music Award.